jonbeckett/virtualflightonlinetransmitter/README.md

 ## What is "Virtual Flight Online Transmitter" ?

-It is a small Windows application that transmits your position in Microsoft Flight Simulator to an online database where your last reported position is held for 5 minutes.
+It is a small Windows application that transmits your position in Microsoft Flight Simulator to an online database where your last reported position is held for 1 minute.
 The website then produces a "whazzup" formatted file that can be used by LittleNavMap to plot aircraft positions live on a map.

 ## Why?